ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-russell02/writing/proposals/show_proposal_one.md

 ## 📢 Call to Action

-TODO: After a person listens to this episode what do you want them to do?

-TODO: Write at least two sentences that explain the call to action for this episode.
+After this episode I would like for the viewer to be able to reflect onto themsleves and see what goes into making a college decision.
+Aswell as be able to see if they are pursuring the right major for them.

 ## 🦜 References